Fix: An error has occurred while launching the game COD MW2 / Warzone

 Repairing Call of Duty Warzone

-10. Change the installation directory.
+10. Change the Installation Directory

-11. Reinstall Call of Duty MW/Warzone.
+11. Reinstall Call of Duty MW/Warzone

-2. Click on the Modern Warfare icon in the game’s menu bar.
+2. Click the Modern Warfare icon.

 Uninstalling Call of Duty Warzone